America's Best Idea

 America’s best idea was to preserve its natural beauty through the National Park system.
 Ken Burns’ best idea may have been to make a documentary for PBS on those parks.

-The series, The National Parks: America’s Best Idea, begins airing on September 27 on Public Broadcasting Service channels.
+The series, The National Parks: America’s Best Idea, begins airing in September of 2009 on Public Broadcasting Service channels.
 Known for his award winning documentaries on jazz and the Civil War, Burns said this project goes beyond documenting history.

 “The National Parks are where we go to re-remember why we’re Americans,” Burns told Scholastic Kids Press Corps.
 “It’s where we get to see a glimpse of what things used to be, not 150 years ago when the land was set aside by the government, but 15,000 years ago.”